iddumied/minx/README.markdown

 	-v				verbosity (does nothing yet, requires VERBOSITY) -d				debugging the source it is running
-	--minx-debug	debugging the VPU internals
+	--minx-debug	debugging the VPU internals (not convenient for normal users)
 	--regs			printing registers at end of program (much output!)
-	--notzeroregs	(just with --regs) do not print registers which have value 0 --disasm		disassemble program and exit
+	--notzeroregs	(just with --regs) do not print registers which have value 0.
+	--disasm		disassemble program and exit
-	--hex			just with --regs or --disasm -> values in hex, not in decimal
+	--hex			just with --regs or --disasm -> values in hex, not in decimal --fast			don't care about memuse, if you can be faster!
+This causes the VPU to preallocate memory in any way.

 Branches